RICHARD P. TIESZEN

 Tieszen has received the highest possible peer review rating in legal ability and ethical standards from the Martindale-Hubbell Peer Review: http://youtu.be/UjgA0bPvvrw

 Richard's law practice encompasses insurance law defense, gaming law, administrative law, education law, environmental law, and business/corporate law resulting in a practice which includes considerable trial work.
-The firm represents a number of municipalities and school districts throughout the state of South Dakota.
+The firm has represented the municipality of Ft.
+Pierre since 1990, the Associated School Boards of South Dakota and the ASBSD Protective Trust since 1993, and a number of school districts throughout the state of South Dakota.

 Tieszen formerly served as counsel to the South Dakota Petroleum Release Compensation Fund for 9 years doing environmental law.
 Tieszen currently serves as counsel for the Associated School Boards of South Dakota Protective Trust and many school districts throughout the state.

-Tieszen also lobbies for several organizations, including the South Dakota Sheriff's Association, Waste Management of South Dakota, Inc., Associated School Boards of South Dakota, and American Express.
+Tieszen also lobbies for several organizations, including the South Dakota Sheriff's Association, Waste Management of South Dakota, Inc., American Express, and other major nationwide and international clients.

 Tieszen served as Chairperson of the Juvenile Justice Advisory Commission after appointment by deceased former Governor George Michelson and now manages an active lobby practice in the State Legislative arena.